State Damage Prevention Program Characterization (SDPPC) Evaluations were Updated in 2014

 State Damage Prevention Program Characterizations

-In 2009 PHMSA initiated an effort to assess the extent to which each state is taking steps to incorporate the nine elements of effective damage prevention programs into the state’s damage prevention program.
+Since 2009 PHMSA has lead assessments to characterize the extent to which the nine elements of effective damage prevention programs are being incorporated into each state’s damage prevention program.
 The nine elements were cited by Congress in the Pipeline Inspection, Protection, Enforcement and Safety (PIPES) Act of 2006.
-Working with state pipeline safety program managers and one-call centers, PHMSA sought to gain a better understanding of the successes and challenges existing in state damage prevention programs, where states need improvement, and where PHMSA should focus its assistance.
-In 2011 PHMSA initiated an effort to update the SDPPC evaluations.
-The results of the SDPPC initiative are available.
-States are taking steps to strengthen their programs and as a result these program characterizations may change from time to time.
+Working with state pipeline safety program managers and one-call centers, PHMSA seeks to gain a better understanding of the successes and challenges existing in state damage prevention programs, where additional improvement is needed, and where PHMSA should focus its assistance.

 Community Assistance and Technical Services (CATS) Program

 PHMSA can, upon request, help initiate and facilitate discussions between state damage prevention stakeholder who may be exploring opportunities to strengthen the state program.
 Complementary technical support and guidance is available through PHMSA’s CATS Program.

 PHMSA provides grant opportunities intended to help improve state damage prevention programs.